-Walking is a way to stay fit for those who have painful joints and are deconditioned.
+Walking is the way to go if you want to set sustainable health goals.
+It helps those who have painful joints and are conditioned to stay fit.
 Also, it’s great for your heart and overall health.
 Some of us love going on long walks, while others find them boring and hard to fit into daily routines.
-With a couple of tips from the fitness professionals, you can make every walk one you look forward to!
+With a couple of tips from fitness professionals, you can make every walk one you look forward to!
 So let’s find out how to make your daily walk more fun.

 Switch Up Routes

 A simple tip on how to make your daily walk more fun is to switch things up since taking the same route day after day gets a bit boring after a while.
 If you walk in your neighborhood, try different blocks or take a stroll in a new neighborhood every so often.
 You could also check out local forest preserves and walking paths to keep your options open in your continuous search for new trails.

 Have a Walking Buddy

 Everyone needs a workout buddy sometimes.
 So see if a family member wants to tag along.
 You can make conversation or explore new paths together.
 By having someone with you, the two of you can also encourage one another to continue forward and offer praise for a great workout.

 You and your walking companion could make walks more interesting by taking a few scenic photos or turning them into opportunities to enjoy nature as you discover various plants and animals.

 If you have a dog, take them along for your scheduled walks.
 Getting out of the house is important to our furry friends since it lets them blow off some steam and explore.
 Another reason walking is essential to canine health is because it gives the two of you an excuse to bond.